-Lately, a great deal of attention has been given to the double-speed command (POKE 65495,0) available with the CoCo.
-Little has been said, however, about how it works, consequences and -- most importantly -- how to use it correctly.
+Lately, a great deal of attention has been given to the double-speed command (POKE 65495.0) available with Little has been said. the CoCo. however, about how it works, its consequences and - most importantly - how to use it correctly.

-an explaination First. double-speed works is in order.
-CoCo was designed to run at The microprocessor (CPU) rate of 895 KHz (commonly called 1 Meg), which makes average speed personal computer.
-However, by simply typing POKE 65495,0 (or placing this as a command within a program), the CPU will run at double the clock rate (2 Meg) during most of its cycle. doubles the computer's effectively speed.
-The command POKE 65494,0 will restore the clock rate to again.
+First, an explaination double-speed works is in order.
+The CoCo was designed to run at microprocessor (CPU) rate of 895 KHz (commonly called 1 Meg), which makes average speed personal an However, by simply typing computer.
+POKE 65495,0 (or placing this as a command within a program), the CPU will run at double the clock rate (2 Meg) during most of its cycle.
+This doubles the computer's effectively speed.
+The command POKE 65494,0 will the clock rate to normal restore again.

 This, then, brings us to the most important aspect of the double-speed command: How to use it in a program.
-COMMON method is to declare double-speed in the first line such
+One common method is to declare double-speed in the first line such

-10 POKE 65495.0
+10 POKE 65495,0

-Then, if double-speed will work on your particular machine, simply delete the line and the program will operate at normal speed.
-This is, however, a much better way to make the program work as written on all computers with up to three This can selectable speeds. best be shown by the following code, asking the user for the speed the speed desired.
+Then, if double-speed will work on your particular machine, simply delete the line and program will operate at normal speed.
+This is, however, a much better way to make the program work as written on all computers with up to three user selectable speeds.
+This can best be shown by the following code, asking the user for the speed speed desired.

-100 S1=65494: S2=S1: S3=S1: ' SET ALL THREE SPEEDS TO NORMAL

-110 INPUT "SPEED (1-3)": SP: ' ASK USER TO SET SPEED DESIRED

-120 IF SP>1 THEN S2=S1+S1: ' SET S2 TO DOUBLESPEED POKE ADDRESS

-130 IF SP>2 THEN S3=S1+1: ' SET S3 TO POKE DOUBLESPEED POKE
+- 100 S1=65494:S2=S1:S3=S1: SET ALL THREE SPEEDS TO NORMAL - 110 INPUT "SPEED (1-3)"; SP: ' ASK USER TO SET SPEED DESIRED - 120 IF SP>1 THEN S2=S1+S1: ' SET S2 TO DOUBLESPEED POKE ADDRESS - 130 IF SP>2 THEN S3=S1+1: ' SET S3 TO POKE DOUBLESPEED POKE